-“The objective of a meeting held this Saturday, 27th of July, 2019 was to prepare the case against Mali before the ECOWAS Court of Justice concerning the absence of legislation against FGM/C in Mali, this is the general objective of a meeting called “Case IdentificationWorkshop in view of the questioning of Mali before the ECOWAS Court for the adoption of a law prohibiting FGM/C” .
+“The objective of a meeting held this Saturday, 27th of July, 2019 was to prepare the case against Mali before the ECOWAS Court of Justice concerning the absence of legislation against FGM/C in Mali.
+The meeting was titled “Case Identification Workshop in view of the questioning of Mali before the ECOWAS Court for the adoption of a law prohibiting FGM/C” .
 The meeting was held at the Hotel Coccinelle located at the racecourse in commune 2 of the district of Bamako.

 During this meeting participants from Mali and the sub-region discussed several issues related to the abandonment of the practice of FGM/C, namely the presentation of regional and international legal instruments prohibiting FGM. “

-Brehima Balloof AMSOPT, a member of the community, explained the purpose of their approach.
-Mali, although having ratified various regional andinternational instruments condemning FGM, has not transposed its commitments into national legislation.
-This gap poses a problem for the region, motivating the practice of cross-border FGM.
-Therefore, the objective is to bring a lawsuit against the MalianState before the ECOWAS Court of Justice in order to put pressure on the government and obtain legislation against FGM.
+Brehima Ballo of AMSOPT, a member of the community, explained the purpose of their approach.
+Mali, despite having ratified various regional and international instruments condemning FGM, has not transposed its commitments into national legislation.
+This gap poses a problem for the larger region as it motivates the practice of cross-border FGM.
+Therefore, the objective is to bring a lawsuit against the Malian state before the ECOWAS Court of Justice in order to put pressure on the government and obtain legislation against FGM.

-In addition, Mali has signed and ratified all regionaland international conventions and treaties protecting women and children: CEDAW, CRC, CADBE, Maputo Protocol, etc. Notwithstanding these commitments, Mali has not passed specific legislation prohibiting the practice of excision, so that some families fromneighbouring countries that have legislated in this area come to excise on our territory.
+In addition, Mali has signed and ratified all regional and international conventions and treaties protecting women and children: CEDAW, CRC, CADBE, the Maputo Protocol, etc. Notwithstanding these commitments, Mali has not passed specific legislation prohibiting the practice of excision, so that some families from neighbouring countries that have legislated in this area come to perform FGM on our territory.
 Therefore, we worked alongside other NGOs/associations fighting against excision in Mali about how to change our approach.
 We told ourselves that we should try other things, other strategies, other tools.